kckooijman/ansible-defect-predictor/readme.md

 ```

 ### main/ansibleDefectPredictor.py
-  Script that opens file the file in the specified path, extracts the metrics:
+  Script that opens file the file in the specified path, extracts the metrics as mentioned below, using the [ansible-metrics](https://github.com/stefanodallapalma/ansible-metrics) tool.
+Based on the values of these metrics, a Naive Bayes classifier classifies the file as sound or suspicious.
+The tool returns the classification and the calculated metrics.

+  The following metrics are extracted and used by the tool:
   - Average Task Size
   - Depth
   - Entropy